DarthMike/darthmike.github.io/source/_posts/2015-11-03-jumping-into-existing-codebases.markdown

 - Cocoapods
 - Carthage

 Every project will have a combination of strategies, as many times libraries come from various sources.
 But if there's a chance, I like to suggest and improve this if possible, and unify how libraries are managed in the project.
-My opinion is that it's easier to manage dependencies if they are contained, and imported the same way.
+My opinion is that it's easier to manage dependencies if they are contained and imported the same way.

 Many projects will use Cocoapods as the dependency management, even for internal libraries.
 If that is the case, my last stop is the Podfile.
 If the team hasn't yet, I just suggest to fix the version for all but internal libraries.
 This is a practice I consider a must if working with 3rd party libraries, as many unexpected bugs can occur if you import libraries with relaxed version requirements, or just the latest one.